Sakshamdr7/Life-os/README.md

 - JavaScript

 ## Run
-Open `index.html` in your browser.
+Open `life os.html` in your browser.